purplingC/faq-rag-system/README.md

 ```

-The system processes each question through layered guardrails, exact-match lookup, vector retrieval, reranking, and pre-generator shortcuts.
+The system processes each question through layered guardrails, exact-match lookup, vector retrieval, reranking and pre-generator shortcuts.
 Low-confidence retrieval returns a fallback, while high-confidence matches may bypass the LLM entirely.
 When generation is required, a grounded prompt, echo detection, retries and grounding validation ensure the LLM cannot hallucinate.
 Final moderation ensures the output is safe before returning it to the user.

 ---